WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 ![](figures/figure_5.6.png)

-BioMart lets us generate two types of output: data tables, and sequence (FASTA) files.
+BioMart lets us generate two types of output: **data tables**, and **sequence files** (FASTA).

 In this example we’ll be generating a data table.
-We want to retrieve the gene IDs and associated protein domains of the 215 genes that fulfil our filter criteria.
+We want to retrieve the gene IDs and associated protein domains of the genes that fulfil our filter criteria.

 7. Select “Interpro protein domains” and check the tick boxes for “InterPro ID”, “InterPro short description”, “Start position” and “End position”.